Opentrons/opentrons/api/docs/v2/new_pipette.rst

         | P1000 GEN2 (single channel) | 100-1000 µL        | ``p1000_single_gen2`` |
         +-----------------------------+--------------------+-----------------------+

-        See the pipette compatibility section below if you're using GEN1 pipettes on an OT-2.
-The GEN1 family includes the P10, P50, and P300 single- and multi-channel pipettes, along with the P1000 single chanel model.
+        See the OT-2 Pipette Generations section below if you're using GEN1 pipettes on an OT-2.
+The GEN1 family includes the P10, P50, and P300 single- and multi-channel pipettes, along with the P1000 single-chanel model.

 OT-2 Pipette Generations